 .
 It is connected with daily ferries to the ports of Piraues, Rafina and Lavrio on mainland Greece, and to many other islands of the group so getting on Paros by sea is very easy.
 There are also links to some of the North Aegean islands (Ikaria

-and Samos) and to the Dodecanese (once or twice a week in the summer).
+) and to the Dodecanese (once or twice a week in the summer).
 The ferries arrive at the capital Parikia

 , on the west coast, and the small airport of the island is in the south part.
 Paros is very well developed for tourists and it offers numerous hotels and places to stay.

 Traveling around Paros is easy.
 The island has a good road network and almost no highlands, except in the middle.
 The coastal road encircles the entire island and the distance from the northernmost to the southernmost part of Paros is about 30 km.
 Parikia, the capital, is the largest settlement of the island but Naoussa is the one that you see on most photos.
 Naoussa is the old capital of Paros, famous for its picturesque fishing port and old quarter with maze-like streets.
 It is also a place popular among artists and craftsman, and plenty of shops there sell original hand-made souvenirs and clothes.
 Other popular seaside villages are Piso Livadi

 .
 The inner villages are recommended for a walk, especially Lefkes

 Paros is very rich in beaches and almost all of them are sandy, with shallow water.
 There are both organized beaches with beach bars, entertainment and water sports, and more isolated ones where people rarely come.
 The southwest coast of Paros is known as a kite spot due to the north Meltemi wind, and the long beach of Chrysi Akti (Golden Coast) in the east is popular among surfers.